loyaltylion/loyaltylion-magento/README.md

 ### Changelog

+* 1.2.2: Bugfix: handle unpaid orders on Magento 1.7 more reliably
 * 1.2.1: Add multi-website support for oauth credential submission
 * 1.2.0: Add support for importing voucher codes within your Magento Admin panel (Magento 1.6 only)
 * 1.1.9: Partial compatibility with Magento 1.6